How to Start Building Good Credit

 As a country, we have not-so-perfect credit.
 Taking a page from the book of Chris Rock, other nations may actually decide to stop taking our cash.
 All kidding aside, in 2013, Standard & Poor’s gave the U.S. a credit rating of AA+ over the long term and A-1+ for the short term.
 This was a reduction that ranked the U.S. lower than several other nations, like Canada, France, and the United Kingdom (to name a few).

-Many of your financial behaviors and decisions impact your credit score.
+Many of your financial behaviors and decisions impact your individual credit score.
 Of course, major life purchases like a home or a car affect credit.
-Paying bills on time impacts a score, as well.
-Paying all of your bills as scheduled renders you ahead of the game (and many Americans), but does not guarantee you a perfect credit score.
+Paying bills on time impacts a score, as well, and renders you ahead of the game (and many Americans), but does not guarantee you a perfect credit score, though.
 The impact of some financial decisions is not as plain to see but can still lower or raise your score.
-Here are a few things you may be doing that could be destroying your credit without you even realizing it.
+Building good credit requires both on-time payments, and a bit of strategy.